argonium/beetle-cli/README.md

-# beetle-cli
+# Beetle CLI
-ETL for the command line
+ETL for the command line.
+Project is just getting started.